-- 4.1 The Seller undertakes that any systems or appliances of a working nature (including central heating, water, drainage, electric and gas systems) forming part of the Property or included in the Price will be in working order commensurate with age as at the Date of Settlement. - 4.2 The Seller will make good any defect which prevents any such system or appliance being in such order provided said defect is intimated in writing within 5 working days of settlement.
+4.1 The Seller undertakes that any systems (or parts thereof) of a working nature (including central heating, water, drainage, electric and gas systems) forming part of the Property or electrical appliances whether of a moveable or integrated nature included in the Price will be in working order commensurate with age as at the Date of Settlement.

+4.2 The Seller will make good any defect which prevents any such system or appliances being in such order provided said defect is intimated in writing within 5 working days of settlement.
 Failing such intimation, the Purchaser will be deemed to be satisfied as to the position.

-- 4.3 The Seller will only be responsible for carrying out any necessary repairs to put any such system or appliance into such order and shall have no liability for any element of upgrading (except to the extent such upgrading is required to put any such system or appliance into such order). - 4.4 The lack of any regular service or maintenance of any system or appliance or the fact that it may no longer comply with current installation regulations will not, of itself, be deemed to be a defect. - 4.5 The Purchaser will be entitled to execute any necessary repairs at the expense of the Seller without reference to the Seller (i) in the event of an emergency; (ii) in the event that the Seller's agents do not inspect the alleged defects within 5 working days of intimation; or (iii) in the event that any necessary repairs are not carried out within 5 working days of inspection. - 4.6 The Seller confirms that they have received no notice or intimation from any third party that any such system (or any part thereof) is in an unsafe or dangerous condition.
+4.3 The Seller will only be responsible for carrying out any necessary repairs to put any such system or appliances into such order and shall have no liability for any element of upgrading (except to the extent such upgrading is required to put any such system or appliance into such order).

+4.4 The lack of any regular service or maintenance of any system or appliances or the fact that it may no longer comply with current installation regulations will not, of itself, be deemed to be a defect.

+4.5 The Purchaser will be entitled to execute any necessary repairs at the expense of the Seller without reference to the Seller (i) in the event of an emergency; (ii) in the event that the Seller's agents do not inspect the alleged defects within 5 working days of intimation; or (iii) in the event that any necessary repairs are not carried out within 5 working days of inspection.

+4.6 The Seller confirms that they have received no notice or intimation from any third party that any such system (or any part thereof) is in an unsafe or dangerous condition.